SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Oh, thank you," Pinkie said, holding Rainbow tighter.

-"You're welcome, I told her to talk to you about it, you two need to love each other in ways the other wants to be loved in."
+"You're welcome, I asked her to talk to you about it, you two need to love each other in ways the other wants to be loved in."

 "That's really good advice," Pinkie said as she smiled.
 "Didn't expect love advice from you, but it's welcome," Pinkie said sheepishly.